-One way to address and repair a leaky porous wall is to waterproof the wall from the outside, and fix the problem, so no more damage occurs.
-After excavating the leaky wall we clean off the wall using wire brushes, and in some cases we may power wash the walls.
+Waterproof the wall from the outside, and fix the problem, so no more damage occurs.
+After excavating the leaky wall we clean off the wall using wire brushes, and in some cases, we may power wash the walls.
 This exposes the entry points and creates a clean surface that the waterproofing coating can adhere to.
 Once our trained supervisors inspect the walls, we pinpoint and seal the cracks/holes with hydraulic cement and other sealants.
 We then waterproof the entire walls with state of the art waterproofing coatings to ensure it is waterproofed.
-We then install additional buried liner systems to eliminate pressure and moisture along wall.
+We then install additional buried liner systems to eliminate pressure and moisture along the wall.
 These membranes and liners are thick and keep soil and moisture off the walls.
-In many cases we use gravels and other materials to backfill the walls as needed.
+In many cases, we use gravels and other materials to backfill the walls as needed.
 These items also help the structural integrity of the walls, by alleviating hydrostatic pressure.
 Once the walls are waterproofed, we test the work and install new footer drains or repair/restore existing footer drains when additional relief is necessary.

 We also have techniques to waterproof walls from the inside if exterior excavation is not an option.
 Depending on what type of water intrusion is present, we have the ability to seal interior walls with new waterproofing technologies to keep water out.
 Sealants are applied that create crystalline bonds to the walls and don’t allow water in.
 This technique also involves scraping the wall coating off the cinder block wall and sealing any cracks before the product is applied.
 It offers clients an alternative if interior solutions are the only way to go about a wet wall.